SK1Y101/GWProject/README.md

 Each row in the array is an event, with indices representing, in order of occurance:
 GPSTime of event, UTCTime of event, SNR of event, Template for event, detector event was found in

+An animation showing how a merger waveform changes as it's phase information is removed in found [here](../../tree/main/Animation%20of%20Merger%20converting%20to%20Glitch.gif)